 If the SFA can obtain a list of foster children who are enrolled in its district from the local DHS foster care office, these children can then be counted on the SFA's direct certification list.

-CONFIDENTIALITY/DISCLOSURE OF ELIGIBILITY INFORMATION (Reference pages 69-78 of USDA Eligibility Manual-2013)
+CONFIDENTIALITY/DISCLOSURE OF ELIGIBILITY INFORMATION (Reference page 71

 A. General Information